 Looking for fish and crabs

 While Jessica was sitting on a bench, the children began to explore the tide pools between the rocks and time flew by.
 Eli had brought his scoop net and his sister as "helper".
 They were tireless in their search for fish and crabs.
 They climbed and jumped from one rock to another.
 Meanwhile, Jessica sat vainly in the distance staring into the sea to catch a glimpse of the whale.
 Unfortunately, a whale was nowhere to be found.
 We regretted after a while to leave this beautiful spot at the lighthouse, but thought we should go for a walk.

 Behind every corner of the winding path we had a wow feeling.
 Small fishing boats or pleasure boats sailed along the coast, but the small bays were deserted and peaceful.
 An osprey flew low over our heads when we came to a picturesque cove.
 We could get to the water via a narrow path.
 There too the children could indulge themselves with shoveling and playing in the pools.
 I myself climbed over the rocks to the sea and was able to take beautiful pictures.
 When I came back, I saw a deer walking behind Jessica.
 She had not yet seen the deer herself and signaled that “something” was behind her and she had to turn around.

 From this place we could see the osprey in its high vantage point.
 From there he left every 20 minutes to sea to catch fish.
 At 5 pm we left along Terrace Beach back to the camper.
 There is a longer walk on the Wild Pacific Trail, also along the coast that we will do next time.
-Through you can view a map with the walks of the Wild Pacific Trail.
+Through this link you can view a map with the walks of the Wild Pacific Trail.